Emergent spin polarization from $\rho$ meson condensation in rotating hadronic matter: Formalism

 In the presence of a rotation ($\omega$) in the system, say along the $z$ direction, the energy dispersion relation gets shifted by a factor proportional to the rotation as $\varepsilon_{l} = E-(l+s)\omega$, where $s$ is the $z$ component of spin, and $l$ is the orbital angular momentum quantum number along the $z$-axis.
 The pressure for a Bose gas in the presence of rotation for $ith$ species can therefore be written as~\cite{Fujimoto:2021xix, Mukherjee:2023qvq}

 where the energy of each particle in the presence of rotation is given by, $\varepsilon_{l,i}$ = $\sqrt{k_r^2 +k_z^2 +m_i^2}-(l+s)\omega$.
 The $r$ is the radial distance from the axis of the rotation, whereas $J_\nu$ are the Bessel functions of the first kind.
 The radial and longitudinal momenta are given by $k_r$ and $k_z$, respectively.
 The causality condition requires imposing a boundary condition at $r=R$ such that $R\omega\leq1$ ($c=1$ in natural units).
 We have considered $R$ = 5 fm throughout this study.
 This boundary condition led to the quantization of the angular momentum as $k_r=\xi_{l,i}/R$~\cite{Fujimoto:2021xix}, with $\xi_{l,i}$ being the $ith$ zero of the Bessel function such that, $J_l(\xi_{l,i})=0$.
 The discretization effect of momenta affects especially the lower momenta region, and therefore, the $k_r$ integration faces a lower bound = $\xi_{l,i}/R=\xi_{l,i}\omega$.
+It is important to emphasize that the formalism has a radial dependence through the Bessel function, $J_\nu(k_r r)$.
+However, to extract and interpret the genuine rotational effects and to avoid any ambiguity because of spatial variations across the radius, we remove this radial dependence by evaluating all thermodynamic quantities at a fixed value of $r$ as previously done in~\cite{Fujimoto:2021xix, Mukherjee:2023qvq, Mukherjee:2023ijv}.
+This removes any additional complications arising from spatial inhomogeneity, which can be explored in detail elsewhere.
+Given that the centrifugation effects will be maximum at the edge of the system, all the results here are obtained by fixing $r=R$~\cite{Mukherjee:2023ijv}.

 Considering a gas of $\rho$ mesons, one can obtain total number density from Eq.~(\ref{eq_pressure}) as

 Note that the summation over $\nu$ is considered in Ref.~\cite{Fujimoto:2021xix} to take care of the spin degeneracy for simplicity.
 However, in the presence of rotation, the degeneracy lifts up, and depending on the coupling of different spins with the direction of angular momentum, the density varies with spin.
 In that case, for a study involving the spin characteristic of the particles, the $\nu$ summation must be ignored.
 Instead, there must be a summation over each spin component of the considered particle.
 Here, for the rho meson, the summation goes over $s=-1$ to $s=+1$.